LSMBO/recover-fx/README.md

 # RecoverFX

-RecoverFX is the future version of Recover, the MS/MS spectra viewer/extractor designed to extract "high quality" spectra from peaklist files.
+RecoverFX is the future version of Recover,it is the MS/MS spectra viewer/extractor designed to extract "high quality" spectra from peaklist files.

 Recover has been developed to filter out high quality spectra from peaklists based on the following user-adjustable variables: